-The quality powders contain all nutrients (including vitamins and minerals) to benefit your crested gecko and are being used as a single source of food for a lot of crested geckos without problems.
+The quality powders contain all nutrients (including vitamins and minerals) to benefit your crested gecko.
+They are being used as a single source of food for a lot of crested geckos without problems.

-One little remark that needs to be made is that research (for example, research paper of Atamian Seza) and anecdotal evidence show that crested geckos that are being fed only a prepared food will gain less weight than those fed with live food.
+One little remark that needs to be made is that research (for example, research paper of Atamian Seza) and anecdotal evidence show that crested geckos fed only a prepared food will gain less weight than those fed with live food.

 Crested geckos can eat various insects and worms as live food.
 You won’t need to feed them mice or other live food.